Almequellen

 Pflanzenwelt an den Almequellen

 Wolfgang Kraft says that he often walks upstream along the Alme in the evenings.
-One of his favorite places is the Eagle Owl Rock, from which he can overlook the Mühlental like a bird of prey.
-"Up here I switch off, come to rest, think again about the day."
-He worked for a long time at the adult education center, often taking part in natural history and historical excursions.
-Thus, over time, the spring narrator became a bubbling storytelling spring himself.
+One of his favorite places is the eagle owl rock, from where he can look out over the Mühlental valley like a bird of prey.
+"I switch off up here, calm down and think about the day again."
+He worked at the adult education center for a long time and often took part in natural history and historical excursions.
+Over time, the spring narrator became a bubbling source of stories himself.

 Author: Michael Gleich

-Michael Equal
+Michael Gleich